metatensor/Workshop-spring-2025/metatensor-metatomic/README.md

 ![task icon](img/clipboard.png)

 This means you need to modify the code to make it work and make a small test pass.
-All the modifications should only require basic Python knowledge, and no specific PyTorch/metatensor/metatomic knowledge.
+Most of the modifications should only require basic Python knowledge, and no specific PyTorch/metatensor/metatomic knowledge.